Rogers, Start.ca leave Ontario resident with terrible temporary internet line for months

 Humorously, Lamothe said multiple technicians came to address his issue on the 24th after it had already been fixed.

-MobileSyrup contacted both Telus and Rogers about the situation on April 23rd, prompting both companies to launch investigations.
+MobileSyrup contacted both Telus and Rogers about the situation on April 23rd, prompting both companies to look into the matter.

 “We understand this has been a frustrating experience for Mr. Lamothe and are working closely with our network partners to resolve this matter as quickly as possible.
 We know how critical connectivity is for all of our customers and are committed to making this right with Mr. Lamothe,” a Start.ca spokesperson said in a statement.